 Mobile home bars: When you have a smaller space, a portable home bar offers a convenient way to entertain your guests.
 Mobile home bars let you entertain in any part of your house.
 If you decide on a portable home bar, make sure it has enough space on top or a pull-out counter to lay out glassware and prepare drinks.

-6. Style: What kind of ambiance are trying to create?
+9. Color: What kind of ambiance are you creating?

 Home bars comes in five major styles: